Read these Jowett Jupiter classic car activities - have a look-through !

 the prototype Jupiter there

-Here is another racing Jupiter under preparation.
-Colin Marshall reports as of July 2013: "Body panels being worked on".
+racing Jupiter under preparation.
+Colin Marshall reports as of July

-Here are two images showing some of the 20 Jupiters that came to JCC UK Basingstoke meeting, 25th May 2013
+are two images showing some of the 20 Jupiters that came to Jowett Car Club UK

-is a recent image of Ivan Paul's Richard Mead Jupiter in New Zealand
+is a recent image of the Richard Mead Jupiter of Ivan Paul in New Zealand

 done John Walters of Anglesey.
 Windscreen soon to be fitted.